Steve Hartley, who had a stem cell transplant, with his family

 Taking control of your recovery & living well

-Being away from the security of the hospital can make some people anxious.
-They can feel helpless and not in control of their situation.
+Being away from the security of the hospital can make some people feel helpless and anxious.
+Here are some tips on taking control and owning your recovery.

 Recovering from a stem cell transplant will probably be the hardest thing you will ever do.
 Remember that you don’t have to do everything on your own and there are many ways other people can help.
 Living a healthy lifestyle that includes regular exercise, plenty of sleep, and relaxation techniques like yoga will give you the best chance of feeling both mentally and physically stronger.